 The school and college have strong pastoral structures.
-A range of strategies are put in place to improve attendance and promote positive behaviour, including the whole school Attitude to Learning system and rewards procedures.
-Young people in Key Stages 3 and 4 have a form tutor who is primarily responsible for their care, guidance, and support in the school.
-Each tutor group belongs to one of four Houses.
-These are led by a Head of House, supported by an Assistant Head of House.
-Birchwood College students also belong to House groups and have access to support from the Head of College, Student Service Co-Ordinator and the sixth form specialist Teaching Assistant.
+A range of strategies is put in place to improve attendance and promote positive behaviour, including the whole school Attitude to Learning system and rewards procedures.
+Young people in Key Stages 3 and 4 have a form tutor who is primarily responsible for their care, guidance and support in the school.
+Each tutor group belongs to a year group, led by a Head of Year and supported by an Assistant Head of Year.
+Each tutor group also belongs to one of four Houses and each House is led by one of the Heads of Year.
+House competitions and charity projects contribute to the school's community values and commitment to positive wellbeing.
+Birchwood College students have access to support from the Head of College and a Higher-Level Teaching Assistant who works closely with targeted post-16 SEND students.

 The Polaris Building is the pastoral centre of the school.
 The Pastoral Manager (Amanda Crompton) is also the Deputy Designated Safeguarding Lead and is the Designated Child Protection Officer.
-A full time Emotional Health Mentor (Trained ELSA- Emotional Literacy Support Assistant) and a Behaviour Support mentor provide individual and small group intervention related to emotional health and wellbeing.
+A full time Emotional Health Mentor and a Behaviour Support mentor provide individual and small group intervention related to emotional health and wellbeing.
 They contribute to pastoral support plans if students are displaying particularly complex behaviour patterns related to their emotional and mental health needs.

-The school is part of the Warrington 'Future in Mind' project, which aims to protect and improve young people's mental health and wellbeing and provides access to support from a CYPMHS Senior Mental Health Practitioner who is a Cognitive Behavioural Specialist.
-As part of this project, the school is able to refer students who may be struggling with their emotional health to the Mental Health Support Team if they do not meet the criteria for a full CYPMHS assessment and intervention.
+The school is part of the Warrington 'Future in Mind' project, which aims to protect and improve young people's mental health and wellbeing and provides access to support from a CAMHS Senior Mental Health Practitioner who is a Cognitive Behavioural Specialist.
+As part of this project, the school is able to refer students who may be struggling with their emotional health to the Mental Health Support Team if they do not meet the criteria for a full CAMHS assessment and intervention.